Aclarion Inc (ACON) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in Aclarion Inc (NASDAQ: ACON) Right Now?

-The average price suggested by analysts for ACON is $3.00, which is $2.5 above the current market price.
-The public float for ACON is 5.32M, and currently, shorts hold a 0.97% of that float.
-The average trading volume for ACON on October 13, 2023 was 45.84K shares.
+The average price point forecasted by analysts for Aclarion Inc (ACON) is $3.00, which is $2.43 above the current market price.
+The public float for ACON is 5.32M, and currently, short sellers hold a 0.97% ratio of that floaft.
+The average trading volume of ACON on October 18, 2023 was 45.92K shares.

 ACON’s Market Performance